Nerian/DPovray---Brb/README.md

-= DPovray – Distributed Povray
+DPovray – Distributed Povray
+===

 DPovray is Ruby application that aims to make the use of a Cluster of Povray renderers easy.

-DPovray is built on top of the BrB[http://www.tricksonrails.com/2010/04/introducing-brb-extremely-fast-interface-for-doing-distributed-ruby/] library and there is a strong focus on speed, usability, ease of deployment and performance.
+DPovray is built on top of the [BrB](http://www.tricksonrails.com/2010/04/introducing-brb-extremely-fast-interface-for-doing-distributed-ruby 'BrB') library and there is a strong focus on speed, usability, ease of deployment and performance.

 This is a project for course Conception of Distributed Systems and Cooperative systems.
 Prof. Vincent Englebert and Prof. Fabian Gilson are the teachers.

-== Components
+Components
+===
 The system is composed of 4 components:

 * Web User Interface: The user, a professional 3D artist for example, use a Website to upload a .pov file.
 In return, he receives the rendered image.